Skip to content

 The largest cloves will perform the best, so plant those and save any little pieces for cooking.
 Make sure to plant them with the pointed end facing up and the flat end facing down.

-Garlic is ready to harvest when the leaves start to turn yellow and dry out.
+Garlic is ready to harvest when the leaves begin to turn yellow and dry.
 This usually happens in late Spring or early Summer, depending on your location and the weather conditions.

 If you are growing hardneck varieties of garlic, it is recommended that you remove the curly flower stalk (known as the scape) that appears in early summer.
 By doing so, the plant's resources will be directed towards growing larger cloves and a bigger garlic head.
 After about four to six weeks from the appearance of scapes, your garlic will be ready for harvest.